chaytanc/chaytanc.github.io/pages/gil.md

 ### Methodology

-1. Convolutional neural networks are randomly generated on a 100x100 grid
+1. Convolutional neural networks are randomly generated on a 100x100 grid.
-   - A cell_grid object keeps track of the object positions
+   - A cell_grid object keeps track of the object positions.
-   - A grid object keeps track of the vectorized form of the cells at the positions
+   - A grid object keeps track of the vectorized form of the cells at the positions.
-   - An intermediate cell grid object keeps track of the possibly overlapping movements of cells
+   - An intermediate cell grid object keeps track of the possibly overlapping movements of cells.
-2. We begin the first frame by running forward on all conv nets, passing each one its 3x3 neighboring cells
+2. We begin the first frame by running forward on all conv nets, passing each one its 3x3 neighboring cells.
-3. The outputs are the predicted colors and fitnesses of 3x3 neighbors in the next frame, and a movement represented by five channels
+3. The outputs are the predicted colors and fitnesses of 3x3 neighbors in the next frame, and a movement represented by five channels.
-   - The movement property of cells is updated
+   - The movement property of cells is updated.
 4. The movements of the cells are computed from the output movement channels.
-This updates the intermediate cell grid
+This updates the intermediate cell grid.
-5. If cells overlap, their fitnesses are used to determine which one takes precedence, resolving the intermediate cell grid
+5. If cells overlap, their fitnesses are used to determine which one takes precedence, resolving the intermediate cell grid.
-6. The cell_grid and grid objects are updated based on the resolved intermediate cell grid to get the new frame
+6. The cell_grid and grid objects are updated based on the resolved intermediate cell grid to get the new frame.
-7. The output predicted colors and fitnesses are compared the actual colors and fitnesses of the new frame
+7. The output predicted colors and fitnesses are compared the actual colors and fitnesses of the new frame.
-8. The conv nets are updated using backpropagation
+8. The conv nets are updated using backpropagation.
-9. The colors of each conv net in the grid are updated to reflect the changes in network parameters
+9. The colors of each conv net in the grid are updated to reflect the changes in network parameters.
-10. The fitnesses of each conv net in the grid are updated to reflect the loss received
+10. The fitnesses of each conv net in the grid are updated to reflect the loss received.

 ### Evaluation